neldridge/booksing/README.md

 - List view
 - "Responsive" web interface
 - Automatic deletion of duplicates and unparsable epubs
+- Automatic sorting of books based on Author
 - See what books have been downloaded
 - If you have an authenticating proxy booksing can determine the username from a header, and the admin user will be able to grant users access.

 ## todo
 - make sure sqlite features work reliably
 - add some way to convert books if ebook-convert is present
-- convert go go embed

 ## Requirements
 - none